jasono1227/free-for-all/README.md

 1. FPS games

 Can possibly cause issues.
 I play all these games almost every single day, and ive never even had thoughts of violnce or agression.

+# Health issues

+It is proven by
+ * Long term usage
+ * Bright flashes/ lights
+ * constant changes in brightness

+ These are proven to cause short term problems with your eyes.
+If you constantly unergo those things it can cause eye twitching.